NHL defends disciplinary decisions in Blackhawks scandal

 Asked if Quenneville was given any kind of ultimatum, Bettman said, “Joel ultimately included that the most sensible course of action was for him to resign.”

 Cheveldayoff is the only person in Blackhawks management at the time who still works for an NHL club.
-Cheveldayoff was present at a meeting about Beach’s allegations in May 2010, but Bettman said the former assistant GM “was such a minor player in this” and ”had no responsibility for” the organization’s mishandling of the situation.
+Cheveldayoff was present at a meeting about Beach’s allegations in May 2010, but the report by former federal prosecutor Reid Schar indicated the former assistant GM was the only one who recalled he was even there.

+“Kevin was such a minor player in this,” Bettman said.
+“He had been with the Blackhawks for nine months.
+He was an assistant general manager with fairly limited responsibilities.
+This was not something that he not only had no responsibility for — that based on what was available to him in his minor, relatively, position at the time, he had no reason to believe that anything other than the right things were going on.”

 Cheveldayoff was scheduled to address reporters Monday, though that was pushed back by the Jets because owner Mark Chipman suffered a bout of vertigo over the weekend and insisted on being there for the news conference.